Insper/Embarcados-Avancados/docs-src/Tutorial-Acelerando-HLS.md

 ```

 !!! tip
-    **N** é a quantidade de loops a serem executado em //.
+    **N** is the number of loops to be executed in //.

-Vamos paralelizar a varredura da linha em 8 execuções em paralelo, para isso adicione no for que varre a linha (x):
+We will parallelize the line scanning by 8 executions in parallel, for that add in the for that scans the line (x):

 ```c
  for(int y=0; y < N; y++){